 All applications and attachments are reviewed by CJCC Victim Assistance Division staff.
 Applications are primarily reviewed based on three basic criteria: submission of complete and accurate information, programmatic compliance with federal and state guidelines, and financial compliance in that all costs are allowable, reasonable, and justified per the federal and state guidelines.

 Application Technical Assistance

-Applicants may also contact members of the Victim Assistance Unit for technical assistance.
+Applicants may contact the following individuals for assistance with this application.